zahramaroufi75/challenge-3/README.md

 The only purpose of this structure is to cast the structure pointer passed in addr in order to avoid compiler warnings.

-Finally, On success, zero is returned.
+__RETURN VALUE__ :  On success, zero is returned.
 On error, -1 is returned, and errno is set to indicate the error.

  So we will have in the server code: